Diaa-Dw/udacity_travel_app/README.md

 ---

 ## Overview

-The Travel Planner application helps users plan trips by providing essential information about their destination, including geographic details, weather forecasts, weather on the same trip day for the latest 3 years and images.
-It integrates multiple APIs to fetch data dynamically based on user input, ensuring a seamless and interactive experience.1
+The Travel Planner application helps users plan trips by providing essential information about their destination, including geographic details, weather forecasts, weather on the same trip day for the latest 3 years, and images.
+It integrates multiple APIs to fetch data dynamically based on user input, ensuring a seamless and interactive experience.

 ---

 ## Features

 1. **Destination Details**: Get latitude, longitude, country, and city details using the Geonames API.
 2. **Weather Forecasts**: Fetch current and future weather information using the Weatherbit API.
 3. **Destination Images**: Retrieve relevant images for the destination using the Pixabay API.